MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-rbroker-framework.md

 ### Hello World Example

-The following code snippets provide the ubiquituous "Hello World" example for the RBroker framework.
+The following code snippets provide the ubiquitous "Hello World" example for the RBroker framework.
 Each snippet provides a brief demonstration of how the RBroker framework basic programming model is accomplished in Java, JavaScript and C\# code respectively.

 **Java:**